MatteoSebastianelli/Tree_finches/README.md

 1. Infer ancestral recombination graphs using tsinfer and compute pairwise Fst from its output

-2. Perform Normal Mixture Models (NMMs) analysis on morphological measurements from museum specimens
+2. Perform Normal Mixture Models (NMMs) analysis on all morphological measurements from museum specimens